fishen/wxa-core/README.md

 ```

 ## Decorators
-Secondly, we can add decorators for local extension
+Secondly, we can add decorators for partial extension
 ```
 import { page, BasePage, IPage } from 'wxa-core';